 Joel is blessed with an infectious friendly nature and a passion for the outdoors.
 His explorations have seen him trekking in Patagonia, New Zealand, Nepal, India, Tasmania and more recently specialising on the Larapinta Trail.
 With a Certificate IV in Outdoor Recreation and remote wilderness first aid qualifications; Joel is a professional wilderness trekking guide who brings bundles of enthusiasm and knowledge to all the treks he leads.

 Julian’s passion and enthusiasm for Australia’s wilderness and its wildlife, his impressive bushwalking experience and his Qualifications in Adventure Recreation, has seen him fast becoming one of our top Guides.

-It will be Julian’s second season with Australian Wilderness Adventures, after spending the summer guiding trips in Tasmania, and hiking in Nepal.
+It will be Julian’s third season with Australian Wilderness Adventures, after spending the summer guiding trips in Tasmania, and hiking in Nepal.